b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 The trend line is placed more or less where we would have placed it at a rough guess, so it seems we got our functions right.

-Now we can either use the graph (@fig:ch07biomassCor2) and read the expected value of the variable on the Y-axis based on a value on the X-axis or we can write a formula based on $y = a + b*x$ we mentioned before to get that estimate.
+Now we can either use the graph (@fig:ch07biomassCor2) and read the expected value of the variable on the Y-axis based on a value on the X-axis (using a dashed line).
+Alternatively, we can write a formula based on $y = a + b*x$ we mentioned before to get that estimate.

 ```jl
 s1 = """